Short answer: coldcaking means sending a custom cake as cold outreach. Founders use it when normal inboxes are dead.

 Coldcaking is an attention tactic, not a meeting guarantee.
 A great cake can get opened and discussed.
 It cannot make a weak company fundable or fix a stale address.

+Avoid the common mistakes: coldcaking mistakes to skip.
 The cake gets you noticed.
 Your traction, timing, and follow-up get the reply.

 For more context, read the practical comparison of physical GTM vs cold email or the step-by-step guide to sending a pitch cake to a VC.